mozilla-bteam/bmo/README.rst

     vagrant rsync && vagrant provision --provision-with update

 to see the changes applied to your vagrant VM.
-If db is changed, do a full
+If the above command fails or db is changed, do a full provision:
-provision:

 .. code-block:: bash